 Where do my basic shopping rights come from?

-What are my rights if I want to return a purchase but there’s nothing wrong with it?
+What are my rights if I want to return an online purchase but there’s nothing wrong with it?

 When do I get the money?